Antagonizing the tech worker

 On the other side of the coin Prop 13 also reduced state and local tax bases since the two percent maximum tax cap never kept pace with the increase in Consumer Price Index.
 The state and local government would have less and less buying power to operate social programs like the Inclusionary Housing Program described above, as well as public education.
 Many experts credit Prop 13 with the defunding and decline of the public school system in California.
 A movement to reform or repeal Prop 13 is desperately needed.

-Switching gears, I will now address the tactic of vilification popularly employed to foster resentment and disgust of the “tech people” archetype.
+In discussion forums across the local news media spectrum you can almost certainly find a running theme to the public comment, which stems from either a classist or nativist platform and funnels into the vilification of the “tech people” archetype.
 A frequently levied attack against tech workers that seeks to dehumanize them, strip them of any value, merit, or consideration and thus avoid the hard work of developing a creative and inclusive solution, is that the tech worker is somehow un-San Franciscan and is thus eroding the culture and character of what San Francisco is.
 Out group homogeneity bias is invoked to define the “tech monoculture”.
 It is a stark reminder of just how out of touch some people can be when they begin to stereotype a class of people so foreign to their personal experience.
 Quite frankly it derides the spirit of openness and acceptance that truly defines San Francisco.

 Gentrifier is another popular label attached to the class.
 Tech workers are labeled as wealthy elites because frankly only wealthy elites would take WiFi enabled shuttles to work.
 But let’s not be naive here.
 Adding WiFi to a two-hour commute is what an employer does to increase productivity just as every other perk the company offers is designed to do.
 Let’s also take a moment to recognize that (1) half of all workers in the Bay Area cross at least one county line to get to work every day, (2) the tech shuttles collectively eliminate 327,000 cars and 10,000 tons of carbon every year at no cost to the taxpayer, and (3) public transit options like Caltrain and BART already run at full capacity during commute hours and could not possibly handle this movement of people.